-The Association's accounting policies are the UK Generally Accepted Accounting Principals.
+The Association's accounting policies comply with UK Generally Accepted Accounting Principles.
 The major accounting policies in terms of impact on the financial statements are the treatment of capital grants, capitalised interest, the capitalisation of development staff costs within housing properties and the calculation of housing property depreciation.
-During the year the Association adopted component accounting in full and the accounts for the year ended 31 March 2011 are prepared on a component accounting basis.
-As a result the opening reserves of the previous year are restated as if the accounting policy for component accounting had always applied and the adjustment required is recognised in the Statement of Total Recognised Surpluses and Deficits.
-The comparative figures for the year ended 31 March 2010 are restated to reflect the position as if component accounting had applied in that year.